Yorkshireman/profiles/README.md

 Try running the following code to see the 'non-blocking' in action.
 Notice that the results come back in a different order to what they were asked for in:

 `node app.js chalkers andrewstelmach nickpettit`

+(testing has been deprecated for this, since it was just a little 'spike' to explore Node.
+However, I did have testing up and running to begin with, using "jasmine-node".